 Trash bags for the trash you create and your wet clothes

 Snow shovel, for if you get stuck.

 Where To Play

+The San Diego mountain communities do not have designated places for the public to play in the snow, like ski resorts.
 Please be mindful of where you stop to play.
-Most of the mountains are privately owned.
-The snow oftentimes covers signs and fences.
+Most of the region is privately owned.
 We ask that you take a little extra time in making sure you're on public lands and not private property.
 Even if you are on public land, we ask that you stay respectful of the land, wildlife, and natural resources as you play.

 As always, thank you for supporting our community.
 Have a safe trip!